zyedidia/lfi/README.md

   allows for more efficient return sequences, but is only applicable when sandboxed programs are single-threaded.

+# Library Sandboxing

+By default, the LFI compiler produces executables that you can run in a sandboxed environment.
+To adapt this model to library sandboxing, a tool called [Sobox](https://github.com/zyedidia/sobox) can be used to generate bindings for a library compiled with LFI so that functions within the sandbox can be invoked by a host.
+Since the LFI sandbox runs within a single process, invoking a sandboxed function is very cheap -- roughly 20-40 cycles.

 # Roadmap

 The LFI project is currently under development.
-The focus is on the following
-features:
+Here are some directions we are interested in (some of which are being actively developed):

+* Integration with library sandboxing tools.
 * New capabilities and full security for the runtime.
 * Optimized integration with WebAssembly (efficiently run WebAssembly inside LFI).
 * Support for dynamic recompilation to other architectures.
-* Native support for x86-64 and RISC-V.
+* Native support for RISC-V.
 * Instrumentation of static binaries, so you don't need to recompile your program.
-* Support for cool new features that are not yet announced.
 * Support for Arm software context IDs for mitigating Spectre attacks (requires modifications to Linux, which Arm will hopefully implement soon).